TimHanewich/Power-Platform-Assets/Demos/onboarding-offboarding-approval/readme.md

 # Employee Onboarding/Offboarding
-Originally developed for the State of Michigan, this is a prototype for an HR Onboarding and Offboarding approval workflow.
+This is a prototype for an HR Onboarding and Offboarding approval workflow.
 The solution contains the following functionality:

 - A canvas App (for managers) and one model driven app (for admins)